 Cavernous angiomas occur sporadically or in a familial pattern.
-Serial MRIs reveal de novo lesions in families with genetic predisposition to cavernous angiomas.
+Serial magnetic resonance imaging (MRI) reveals de novo lesions in families with a genetic predisposition to cavernous angiomas.
 The de novo development of CMs after brain biopsy and after radiosurgery also provides substantial evidence for the developmental nature of these lesions.
 Familial cases show an autosomal dominant pattern of inheritance with incomplete penetrance.
 There are several reports regarding the hereditary mutations linked to three genetic loci (CCM1, CCM2, and CCM3) which are responsible for familial cerebral cavernous malformations.
 Approximately all familial cases of cavernous cerebral malformations among Hispanic Americans and non-Hispanic Families have been linked to a founder mutation of CCM1 localized to 7q and CCM2 at 7p and CCM3 at 3q respectively.
 Furthermore, there is a belief regarding a "second hit mutation" necessary for the onset of the pathology.

 Cavernous angiomas of the brain and spinal cord occur at all ages, but frequently patients present symptomatically occur in the third to sixth decades life.
 There is no male or female genetic predisposition.
 Surveys suggest that cerebral cavernous malformation (CCM) is present in 0.5% of the population.
 However, it tends to become symptomatic in only 40% of the cases.
 Sporadically occurring malformations are usually solitary and tend to remain asymptomatic.
 Whereas familial CCMs are multiple in number and disposed to become symptomatic.
-Screening of family members is therefore indicated.
+The screening of family members is therefore indicated.
 Although the majority of CCMs are diagnosed in adults, 25% of cases have been found in children.

 Familial multiple cavernous malformation syndromes are where the number of multiple lesions is typically 5 or more, and suffering individuals usually present with seizures and/or focal neurological deficits due to recurrent hemorrhages.